irrdnet/irrd/docs/users/mirroring.rst

 Manually loading data
 ---------------------
 IRRd also supports manually loading data.
-The primary use for this is a scenario where an external system or scripts generated RPSL data, and IRRd should serve that data.
+The primary use for this is a scenario where an external system or script generate RPSL data, and IRRd should serve that data.
 It can also be useful for testing.

 It's somewhat different from typical mirroring, where the authority